IrvingZha0/lab-bcos/docs/AMOP/README.md

 # AMOP(Advance Messages Onchain Protocol) Guidebook
 **Author: fisco-dev**
 ## Introduction
 AMOP(Advance Messages Onchain Protocol) is aims to provide a safe and efficient message channel.
-In consortium chain, every organization which deployed the blockchain node, whether it is a consensus node or an observation node, can use AMOP as the message channel.
+In consortium chain, every organization which deployed the blockchain node whether it is a consensus node or an observation node, can use AMOP as the message channel.
 AMOP has the following advantages:
 - Real-time: AMOP messages do not depend on blockchain transactions and consensus.
-Messages are transmitted in real time between nodes with a delay of milliseconds.
+Messages are transmitted in real time between nodes with a milliseconds delay.
-- Reliable: When the message is transmitted via AMOP, it will automatically search all feasible routes in the blockchain network for communication, and as long as at least one route is available for both the sender and the receiver, the message is guaranteed to be reachable.
+- Reliable: When the message is transmitted by AMOP, it will automatically search all feasible routes in the blockchain network, and the message is guaranteed to be reachable as long as at least one route is available for both the sender and the receiver.
-- Efficient: AMOP message structure is concise, the processing logic is efficient, it only occupies a small amount of CPU, and makes full use of network bandwidth.
+- Efficient: AMOP message structure is concise and the processing logic is efficient, it only occupies a small amount of CPU and makes full use of network bandwidth.
 - Security: all communication routes using SSL encryption and the encryption algorithm can be configured.
-- Easy to use: No additional configuration is required as AMOP is embedded in the SDK.
+- Easy to use: AMOP is embedded in the SDK.

 ## Logical Architecture
 ![](./assets/amop_en.png)
 Take the typical IDC(Internet Data Center) architecture of the bank as an example:
 - SF(Server Farm) area: A business service area within an organizatioana.
 If there is no DMZ area, the sub-systems in SF area are using blockchain SDK.
 Conversely, configure the SDK to connect to the blockchain proxy of the DMZ area.
 - DMZ(Demilitarized Zone) area: The external network isolation area inside the organization. optional, it needs to deploy proxy if needed.
-- Blockchain P2P network: This area is a logical area which deploys blockchain nodes of each organization.
-The blockchain nodes can also be deployed inside the organization.
+- Blockchain P2P network: This area is a logical area which deploys nodes of each organization.
+The nodes can also be deployed inside the organization.

 ## Configuration
-AMOP does not require any additional configuration, The following is a configuration example for SDK:
+AMOP does not require any additional configuration, The configuration example:
 SDK configuration(Spring Bean):
 ```xml